bccp/nbodykit/docs/source/catalogs/common-operations.rst

 -----------------------

-Specific columns can be accessed by indexing the catalog object using the column's name, and a :class:`dask.array.Array` object is returned (see :ref:`what-is-dask-array` for further details on dask arrays.)
+Specific columns can be accessed by indexing the catalog object using the column name, and a :class:`dask.array.Array` object is returned (see :ref:`what-is-dask-array` for more details on dask arrays).

 .. ipython:: python